-It is planned that FSDs sessions be hosted by an increasing number of different entities in the coming 2 years using – as far as possible – the specified format and sharing Dialogue Statements so that they can be aggregated and then shared on the FSDs website.
-The specified format for the FSDs and the process for advancing FSDs in different locations will be developed over time in the light of experience.
+FSDs events is hosted by an increasing number of different entities.
+As far as possible they are applying the FSDs format, and sharing proposals for action so they can be aggregated and shared on the FSDs website.
+The specified format for the FSDs and the process for advancing FSDs in different locations will be developed over time.

 The five FSDs partners are EAT, Food and Land Use Coalition (FOLU), the Global Alliance for Improved Nutrition (GAIN), World Economic Forum (WEF) and World Business Council for Sustainable Development (WBCSD).
 The Partners convene quarterly – together with the Curator – to decide strategy, finances and long-term goals.